What You Need To Know About Your COVID-19 Emergency Eviction Protections

 What Are the State-Level Eviction Protections?

 Naturally, the state-level eviction protections vary by where you live.
-In fact, some local municipalities have their own protections in place as well, which adds even more variations.
+Some local municipalities have their protections in place as well, which adds even more variations.
 The National Low Income Housing Coalition attempted to summarize this complex information in one map.
 It was last updated on April 3, 2020, at the time of writing this web page.
 The following information is current as of that date.

 States With No Eviction Protections